 - 4.5 million person attendances a year at Federation club events

-The presentation of the report to politicians and media took place in the House of Lords on 6 December 2011 at a reception hosted by Federation President Lord Montagu of Beaulieu who is also President of the All Party Parliamentary Historic Vehicle Group.
+The presentation of the report to politicians and media took place in the House of Lords on 6 December 2011 at a reception hosted by Federation President, the late 3rd Baron Montagu of Beaulieu who was also President of the All-Party Parliamentary Historic Vehicles Group.

 The first economic impact study to measure the benefits for a local community resulting from an historic vehicle event taking place in the locality.
-This was undertaken in conjunction with the University of Brighton.
 The event studied was the 2010 London to Brighton Veteran Car Run and the locality considered was the City of Brighton and Hove

 - Over £1.1 million extra spending takes place in the City of Brighton and Hove as a result of the Veteran Car Run